 MIBFN is committed to ensuring that justice and equity are at the center of everything we do.
 This is the only way forward.
-We are, as every group of breastfeeding supporters should be, committed to centering the people who are marginalized by dominant culture.
+We are, as every group of human milk supporters should be, committed to centering the people who are marginalized by dominant culture.
 To that end, we are working to dismantle systems of oppression where they exist and replacing these systems with ones that result in equity in outcomes.

 Our mission-driven efforts are aligned with this commitment in that: